Kilmichael ambush: Controversy

-Ambush participants named in Hart's separate unpublished 2004 draft response, bar Ned Young and the alleged "scout", were all dead when Hart was researching in the late 1980s.
-Six were named: Paddy O'Brien, Jim "Spud" Murphy, Jack Hennessy, Ned Young, Michael O'Driscoll and Jack O'Sullivan.
-Patrick McCarthy wasn't named it the listed participants but did take part, he also took part in Schull Barracks Raid, then died during the Civil War in Ireland, Being the first recorded death in the Civil war in Cork.
-Significantly, Hart did not name the seventh in his 2004 draft, the "scout" allegedly interviewed six days after Ned Young died.
+Ambush participants named in Hart's above-mentioned unpublished 2004 draft response, bar Ned Young and the alleged 'scout', were all dead when Hart researched his PhD in the late 1980s.
+Hart's 2004 draft named six ambush participants: Paddy O'Brien, Jim "Spud" Murphy, Jack Hennessy, Ned Young, Michael O'Driscoll and Jack O'Sullivan.
+Significantly, he did not name the seventh, the 'scout' allegedly interviewed six days after Ned Young died.
 As noted, Morrison claimed in 2017 and 2022 this man to be Willie Chambers.
 She stated that Hart had heard or read ten accounts in total by these seven veterans (five witness statements and five other interviews).
 But this was in 2004, six years after publication of The IRA and its Enemies.
-Morrison identified in Hart's book, Chisholm interview utterances in all but two of Hart's anonymous quotes (though without identifying these two).
-Confirming Meehan's 2008 observation, Morrison noted that a quote Hart ascribed to the 'scout' was in fact uttered by Jack O'Sullivan, another interviewee, to Fr Chisholm.
+Morrison identified Chisholm interview utterances in all but two of Hart's anonymous quotes (though without identifying these two).
+Confirming Meehan's 2008 observation, Morrison noted that a quote Hart ascribed to the 'scout' was in fact uttered by Chisholm interviewee Jack O'Sullivan.